kragen/derctuo/transaction-per-call.md

 variables so that you can undo them if you have to roll back.
 (This is a general property of pessimistic synchronization, and this is just the extreme case of it, as explained later.)

+This seems to have been Hopwood’s primary concern in the design of Noether.

 Fearless concurrency
 --------------------